The Price of Love (Meow!) | Wealthsimple

 Your first goal should be to survive the often relentless cat adoption inquisition (three references? really?).
 But a good second goal is to save a year’s worth of cat-related expenses, so you can rest easy with funds set aside for cat care.

 Optimally you’d start setting that money aside before you even start the process of getting a cat.
-And you’d put the cash in a savings account (great for stashing money you’ll need in the short term because it’s very low risk) that has a high interest rate — like a Wealthsimple Save account.
+And you’d put the cash in a savings account (great for stashing money you’ll need in the short term because it’s very low risk) that has a high interest rate.
 Because if you have money sitting around, it should always be doing work for you.

 How much will a year cost?
 We’re so glad you asked.
 We’re going to show you how much, and why.